Shogi notation: FEEN

+The format uses letters for pieces (lowercase for gote, uppercase for sente), with ranks separated by / and consecutive empty squares represented by numbers.
+Pieces in hand are listed after the board position (empty at game start: /).
+The final field (S/s) indicates both players use shogi rules, with sente to move.

+FEEN is designed to be rule-agnostic, representing board state without encoding game-specific legality rules.
+It supports promoted pieces using + prefix (e.g., +R for promoted rook).

 KIF

 The KIF file format is used for saving full games of shogi.
 Internally, it uses Japanese notation in the UTF-8 text encoding, and each move is disambiguated with an origin square.

 KI2

 The KI2 file format is similar to the KIF format but more compact.
 Moves are only disambiguated with the standard Japanese relative direction kanji.

 CSA

 Another format for saving positions and games of shogi, which only uses ASCII internally.
 Mostly used in the computer shogi arena.

 PSN

-Portable Shogi Notation is a derivative of the Portable Game Notation used in chess, is expanded to specify shogi pieces and drops.
+Portable Shogi Notation is a derivative of the Portable Game Notation used in chess, expanded to specify shogi pieces and drops.
 It uses the Hodges coordinate system.
 It has little support outside of GNU Shogi.

 GNU Shogi also uses EPD instead of SFEN: the same board description, but with holdings appended in square brackets.
 Each held piece is listed, e.g. PPP for three pawns in hand.
 The following field for player to move has colors reversed from SFEN: w for sente, and b for gote.